 15A NCAC 13B .1620 ENGINEERING PLAN

-(d) An engineering report must contain:
+(d) An engineering report shall contain:

 (1) An analysis of the facility design that conforms to:

-(A) The standards for the foundation and the base liner system set forth in Rule .1624 of this Section;
+(A) the standards for the foundation and the base liner system set forth in Rule .1624 of this Section;

-(B) The standards for the cap system set forth in Paragraph (c) of Rule .1627 of this Section; and
+(B) the standards for the cap system set forth in Rule .1627(c) of this Section; and

-(C) The standards for the leachate storage facilities set forth in Rule .1680 of this Section.
+(C) the standards for the leachate storage facilities set forth in Rule .1680 of this Section.

 (2) A summary of the facility design that includes:

-(A) A discussion of the analytical methods used to evaluate the design;
+(A) a discussion of the analytical methods used to evaluate the design;

-(C) A list of technical references used in the evaluation; and
+(C) a list of technical references used in the evaluation; and

-(D) Completion of any applicable location restriction demonstrations in accordance with Rule .1622 of this Section.
+(D) completion of any applicable location restriction demonstrations in accordance with Rule .1622 of this Section.

-(3) A description of the materials and construction practices that conforms to the requirements set forth in Rule .1624 of this Section, and is consistent with the analysis of the facility design prepared in accordance with this Part.
+(3) A description of the materials and construction practices that conforms to the requirements set forth in Rule .1624 of this Section, and is consistent with the analysis of the facility design prepared in accordance with this Paragraph.

-(e) Engineering drawings must clearly illustrate:
+(e) Engineering drawings shall illustrate:

-(4) Leachate collection system: base elevations, piping system grade and inverts, cleanouts, valves, sumps, top of protective cover elevations, and details;
+(4) leachate collection system: base elevations, piping system grade and inverts, cleanouts, valves, sumps, top of protective cover elevations, and details;

-(7) Temporary and permanent sedimentation and erosion control plans;
+(7) temporary and permanent sedimentation and erosion control plans;

-(8) Vertical separation requirements incorporating boring locations, cross sections, the maps prepared in accordance with Rule .1623(b)(2)(E) and (F) of this Section, and the grading plans; and
+(8) vertical separation requirements incorporating boring locations, cross sections, the maps prepared in accordance with Rule .1623(b)(2)(E) and (F) of this Section, and the grading plans; and

-(9) Additional engineering features and details.
+(9) additional engineering features and details if present.

 History Note: Authority G.S, 130A-294;

 Eff.
-October 9, 1993.
+October 9, 1993;